scito/extract_otp_secrets/README.md

 ## Technical background

-The export QR code of "Google Authenticator" contains the URL "otpauth-migration://offline?data=...".
+The export QR code of "Google Authenticator" contains the URL `otpauth-migration://offline?data=...`.
 The data parameter is a base64 encoded proto3 message (Google Protocol Buffers).

-Command for regeneration of Python code from proto3 message definition file (only necessary in case of changes of the proto3 message defintion):
+Command for regeneration of Python code from proto3 message definition file (only necessary in case of changes of the proto3 message definition):

     protoc --python_out=generated_python google_auth.proto